Want to Save Money? Lose The Emails That Help You Part From Your Money!

 In my 13 Ways to Save Money post, the first point I made was unsubscribing to emails and blogs that encourage you to part with your money.
 Those websites seem so innocent because they offer free items, point out great deals, help you with stacking coupons with deals, and steer you towards other sites that need your money.
 They seem so great and helpful.
 And heaven help me, I love them!

 The temptation to spend money comes in many forms.
-I used to get emails with 50% off today, buy one get one free, free with purchase, and more.
-More times than not, I would fall for them.
+I used to get emails with 50% off, buy-one-get-one-free, free with purchase, and more.
+More often than not, I would fall for them.
 Then I would wonder why I was broke or struggling to make ends meet.

 So I started to unsubscribe.
-Good-bye to the Old Navy, JC Penneys, and Kohls.
+Good-bye to the Old Navy, JCPenney, and Kohl’s.
 Good-bye to the Retail Me Not daily and weekly update.
-Good-bye to any money spent to save emails.
+Goodbye to any money spent on saving emails.
 I unliked several pages on Facebook that were too tempting for my wallet.
-I unsubscribed to all, but 3-4 that really saved me money or offered a lot of free items.
+I unsubscribed to all but 3-4 that really saved me money or offered a lot of free items.

 Quite honestly, this has been one of my biggest money-saving moves.
 No emails, no temptations.
-Like I said, I still get a few.
-However, if I don’t want to shop or don’t want the temptation, I delete them right away.
+As I said, I still get a few.
+However, if I don’t want to shop or am tempted, I delete them right away.

-For those of you that say this is easy, it is.
-The decision on what to keep or what to get rid of is hard.
-Some companies and blogs don’t want you to leave and will continue to send you “special” emails.
+For those of you who say this is easy, it is.
+The decision about what to keep or get rid of is hard.
+Some companies and blogs don’t want you to leave and will keep sending you “special” emails.
 Be strong and resist!
 Keep unsubscribing!

 Thanks for reading!